fcamgz/Student-List/README.md

-Fetching Student Data from API and rendering with React Student grade details can be seen by expanding the page clicking the + button Students can be searched by their first and last names Different tags can be assigned to students and students can be also searched by those tags Searching by both name and tag can be also done
+Fetching Student Data from API and rendering with React <br /> Student grade details can be seen by expanding the page clicking the + button <br /> Students can be searched by their first and last names <br /> Different tags can be assigned to students and students can be also searched by those tags <br /> Searching by both name and tag can be also done <br />

 ![sample image](https://github.com/fcamgz/Student-List/blob/main/images/Capture.PNG?raw=true)
 ![sample image](https://github.com/fcamgz/Student-List/blob/main/images/capture2.PNG?raw=true)